sunary/flask-optimize/README.md

 ```
 None: using default value from global config
+False: disable
 True: enable minify html
-False: disable
 ```

 **compress:** Override `compress` in config by key **dtype**

 ```
 None: using default value from global config
+False: disable
 True: enable compress content (using gzip)
-False: disable
 ```

 **cache:** Override `cache` in config by key **dtype**

 ```
 None: using default value from global config
-GET-84600: enable for GET method only, cached time is 84600 seconds
 False: disable
+integer value: enable all method, value is cached period (seconds)
+GET-84600: enable for GET method only, cached period is 84600 seconds
 ```